Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds

 \subsection{Global evolution}

-The collision of WNM streams (or {\it inflows}) in the center of the numerical box nonlinearly triggers thermal instability (TI), forming a thin cloud of cold atomic gas \citep[see, e.g.,][]{HP99,KI00,KI02,WF00}, which at the same time becomes turbulent by the combined action of TI with various other dynamical instabilities \citep[see, e.g.,][]{Hunter+86,Vishniac94, KI02, Heitsch+05, VS+06}.
+The collision of WNM streams (or {\it inflows}) in the center of the numerical box nonlinearly triggers thermal instability (TI), forming a thin cloud of cold atomic gas \citep[see e.g.,][]{HP99,KI00,KI02,WF00}, which at the same time becomes turbulent by the combined action of TI with various other dynamical instabilities \citep[see e.g.,][]{Hunter+86,Vishniac94, KI02, Heitsch+05, VS+06}.
 Also, the total (thermal plus ram) pressure in the dense gas is in balance with the total pressure of the surrounding WNM, while the thermal pressures are also equal because of the rapid condensation caused by TI.
 It was shown by \citet{Banerjee+09} that the two conditions combined imply similar turbulent Mach numbers in both the diffuse and the dense gas, and so the cold, dense gas exhibits a moderately supersonic velocity dispersion.
 Since we do not follow the chemistry we indistinctly will refer to the dense gas ($n>100 \, \ppcc$) as ``molecular''.

-Since our numerical boxes are magnetically supercritical (see Table \ref{table:sims}), the clouds soon become dominated by self-gravity\footnote{As \citet{HBB01, VS+11,HH14} pointed out, MCs start in a magnetically subcritical state, but they eventually become supercritical itself simply by mass accretion along the magnetic field lines.} and begin to contract gravitationally as a whole.
+Since our numerical boxes are magnetically supercritical (see Table \ref{table:sims}), the clouds soon become dominated by self-gravity\footnote{As \citet{HBB01, VS+11,HH14} have pointed out, MCs are expected to start their lives as magnetically subcritical, cold atomic clouds, and evolve towards being mostly molecular and magnetically supercritical as they accrete material along the magnetic field lines.} and begin to contract gravitationally as a whole.
 During the large-scale contraction, the local, nonlinear (i.e., large-amplitude) density enhancements produced by the initial turbulence manage to complete a collapse of their own, since their local free-fall time is shorter than the average one for the entire cloud \citep{VS+07,VS+09, HH08, Pon+11}.
 These local collapses involve only a small fraction of the cloud's total mass (see Sec.\ \ref{sec:sfe-sfr}).